Essential travel tips for people with hemophilia B

 When traveling with others, educate your companions about hemophilia, including the signs of bleeding and the steps involved in administering treatment.
 This knowledge can be crucial in the event of an emergency and help you in staying safe with hemophilia B while traveling.
 In addition, for international travel, having educated companions may help in finding hemophilia B treatment overseas.

-Plan your treatment regime
+Plan your treatment regimen

 Depending on the length of your trip, you may need to plan for additional factor infusions and other treatments.
 That may include having to visit hemophilia treatment centers along your route.